About Our College

 About our campus

 Our 50-acre campus is located 17 miles north of Seattle in the city of Lynnwood, Washington.
-Some highlights include 28 computer labs, nine science labs, three eateries, two greenhouses, a digital recording studio, an art gallery, a theater, a child care center, a gym, Triton Field, a transit center, Rainier Place – an on-campus residence hall, and a university satellite center for Central Washington University.
+Some highlights include 28 computer labs, nine science labs, Hazel Miller Hall – our state-of-the-art STEM and Nursing building, three eateries, two greenhouses, a digital recording studio, an art gallery, a theater, a child care center, a gym, Triton Field, a transit center, Rainier Place and Triton Court – our on-campus residence halls, and a university satellite center for Central Washington University.

 About our budget